Bovidae: Characteristics

-Excepting some domesticated forms, all male bovids have horns, and in many species, females, too, possess horns.
+Excepting some domesticated forms, all male bovids have horns, and in many species, females too possess horns.
 The size and shape of the horns vary greatly, but the basic structure is a pair of simple bony protrusions without branches, often having a spiral, twisted, or fluted form, each covered in a permanent sheath of keratin.
 Although horns occur in a single pair on almost all bovid species, there are exceptions such as the four-horned antelope and the Jacob sheep.
 The unique horn structure is the only unambiguous morphological feature of bovids that distinguishes them from other pecorans.
 A high correlation exists between horn morphology and fighting behaviour of the individual.
 For instance, long horns are intended for wrestling and fencing, whereas curved horns are used in ramming.
 Males with horns directed inwards are monogamous and solitary, while those with horns directed outwards tend to be polygynous.
 These results were independent of body size.

 Male horn development has been linked to sexual selection, Horns are small spikes in the monogamous duikers and other small antelopes, whereas in the polygynous, they are large and elaborately formed (for example in a spiral structure, as in the giant eland).
 Thus, to some extent, horns depict the degree of competition among males in a species.
 However, the presence of horns in females is likely due to natural selection.
 The horns of females are usually smaller than those of males, and are sometimes of a different shape.
-The horns of female bovids are believed to have evolved for defence against predators or to express territoriality, as nonterritorial females, which are able to use crypsis for predator defence, often do not have horns.
+The horns of female bovids are believed to have evolved for defence against predators or to express territoriality, as non-territorial females, which are able to use crypsis for predator defence, often do not have horns.
 Females possess horns only in half of the bovid genera, and females in these genera are heavier than those in the rest.
 Females use horns mainly for stabbing.